mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 [[Capital]] has two small moons, neither of which are near enough to create significant tidal forces.
-Despite its middling size, [[Capital]] has higher-than-expected gravity at 0.69G due to its thin mantle and larger-than- normal nickel-iron core.
+Despite its middling size, [[Capital]] has higher-than-expected gravity at 0.69G due to its thin mantle and larger-than-normal nickel-iron core.

 The world's 20 billion inhabitants are well-distributed among its land masses and oceans, with residential